Holmes Beach, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 1.91 sqmi, of which 1.68 sqmi are land and 0.23 sqmi, or 12.19%, are water.

+The city occupies the central part of Anna Maria Island and is one of three municipalities on the island.
+The others are Bradenton Beach in the south and Anna Maria in the north.

 Key Royale

 Included in the city limits is the adjacent bayside island of Key Royale, formerly known as School Key.
 It was uninhabited until 1960, when a bridge was built joining it to the Holmes Beach section of Anna Maria Island; development then began.

 Climate

 The city of Holmes Beach is part of the humid subtropical climate zone with a Köppen Climate Classification of "Cfa" (C = mild temperate, f = fully humid, and a = hot summer).